 Paula and Gordon are both physicists and professors at the UW.
 Julia loves being a kindergarten student at John Hay Elementary.
 We enjoy traveling together, especially to visit family in Vancouver, Ottawa and New Jersey or to explore our favorite places in Europe.
 We love living in an urban environment with great restaurants, museums, the market, the Olympic Sculpture Park and movie theatres in easy walking distance.
 We also enjoy skiing and spending time on the water, swimming, sailing, canoeing, and kayaking.
 CHUC is attractive to us because of its urban orientation and its multigenerational character.

 Spencer retired after 25 years teaching in Seattle Public Schools.
 He served at Stevens Elementary, mostly in the classroom and eventually as a PE teacher.
 He comes from a large family and is hoping to establish a greater connection with others through life at CHUC.
 I’m still deliriously in love with Sheila after 30+ years.
 We love riding our tandem bike.
 Check out our cross-country bicycle trip.
 Sheila is originally from Newport, RI, She settled on Seattle’s Capitol Hill 30+ years ago after working in Korea & Germany in the ‘70s.
 She loves the walkability, diversity and density of this neighborhood.
 Over the years she has provided founding energy for EarthSave Seattle and The Evergreen Tandem Club and served as the first HOA President of our condo after we downsized in ‘06.
 When not riding our tandem, doing yoga or fixing vegan meals she does website design in WordPress.

 We are computer scientists who love Seattle urban life.
 Paulina is an avid climber and skier originally from Leningrad, while Luke in a US Army brat who typically spends his free time indoors.
 We enjoy traveling, cooking, and community life.
 After an amazing 5 year stint in a cooperative house during graduate school, we are super excited to help build a more “grown up” version on Capitol Hill.
 Ira was the second baby born in our community.
-Ira turned 2 and his baby brother Osip was born as we moved in.
+Ira is 2 years older than his baby brother Osip who was born as we moved in, 2016.